A transfer-operator-based relation between Laplace eigenfunctions and zeros of Selberg zeta functions: Proof of Theorems A and B

-We provide an informal abstract deduction of the isomorphism.
+We start with an \textit{informal} abstract deduction of the isomorphism.
+Every object or step in the following which requires technical justification (e.\,g., raises convergence questions) is dealt with in the actual proof of Theorem~\ref{thm:main_finite} below, see Sections~\ref{sec:holomorphy}-\ref{sec:proofmain} below.

 The principal objects for the isomorphism are the \textit{slow} discretizations for the geodesic flow and the \textit{slow} transfer operators.
 The \textit{fast} discretizations and the \textit{fast} transfer operators arise as follows: Whenever the acting element in the slow discretization is parabolic, one induces on this element in order to construct the fast discretization.
-More precisely, suppose that $p\in\PSL_2(\R)$ is parabolic with fixed point $a\in\R\cup\{\infty\}$ and suppose further that the slow discrete dynamical system contains a component (`submap') of the form
+More precisely, suppose that $p\in\PSL_2(\R)$ is parabolic with fixed point $a\in\R\cup\{\infty\}$ and suppose further that the slow discrete dynamical system contains a component (submap) of the form

 (or $(a, p^{-1}.b)\to (a,b)$, $x\mapsto p.x$).
 Then, for the fast discretization, this submap is substituted by the maps ($n\in\N$)

 Let $1_W$ denote the characteristic function of any set $W$.
 The map in \eqref{slow_sm} contributes to the slow transfer operator the term